tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   is enabled.
 A warning text above *Export* button appears when this option is enabled.

-* *Max Non-Ortho* is the volume mesh quality measure for maximum non-orthogonality for SnappyHexMesh.
+* *Max Non-Ortho* is a maximum value for the measure of how much the internal face normal direction deviates from the vector connecting the two cell centers ("owner" and "neighbor" cells of the face).

 .. note::